isomerpages/moe-yishunsec/_the-yss-experience/DSA to Yishun Secondary.md

 **Selection Criteria:**

 * Demonstrate aptitude and passion in Media
-* Shortlisted students will be requested to submit their existing portfolio of work.
+* Shortlisted students will be requested to submit their existing portfolio of work
 * Student <u>without</u> any prior experience or formal training in Media is <u>also</u> encouraged to apply

 **Selection Process:**